 The Pentax A 50mm f2 is the third generation of Pentax’s K mount basic model standard lens and also the last one with a f/2 maximum aperture.
 The first one is the K 55mm f2 released in 1976 and was later replaced by the lighter and simpler M 50mm f2 introduced in 1979.
-In 1985, Pentax introduced a newer version (this one) which incorperates electronics to support automatic aperture control for shutter priority and programmed auto-exposures on the A-series (e.g. the Super Program/Super A) and P-series (e.g. the P5/P50) bodies.
+In 1985, Pentax introduced a newer version (this one) which incorporates electronics to support automatic aperture control for shutter priority and programmed auto-exposures on the A-series (e.g. the Super Program/Super A) and P-series (e.g. the P5/P50) bodies.
 As far as I have read from the Internet, the A 50mm f2 has the same optical formula as the previous M version but is built with more plastic.
 Two years later, Pentax released the F 50mm f1.7 as their basic model standard lens to accompany the first Pentax AF SLR, the SFX/SF1.

-The following photos are all 100% crops from 2400 dpi scans of Kodak Ektar 100 film (ASA100 color negative).
+Optically, the Pentax A 50mm f2 is not superbly outstanding for a 50mm of the era.
+However, it still retains the “optical reputation” of Pentax SMC primes.
+After I deliberately tested for its sharpness and contrast, I found out the following.
+Below are all 100% crops from 2400 dpi scans of Kodak Ektar 100 film (ASA100 color negative).
 They were cropped off-center about half way to the corner of the frame.